InfiniteRasa/Rasa.NET/docs/setup.md

   }
 }
 ```

+### Database configuration
+As of now, we use three databases: Auth (Accounting), Char (everything related to characters) and World (mainly common settings regarding the game world).
+The Auth database is connected via EF Core and supports MySql and Sqlite as database providers.
+Connection information is provided in the form of a defined data structure in the file `Rasa.DBL\databasesettings.json`.
+Char and World only support MySql and are connected via connection strings in `Rasa.Game\appsettings.json` as of now.
+EF Core and Sqlite support are in progress for these databases.
+For a quick jump into development and small servers, Sqlite works fine and totally out of the box.

+To setup your database settings, have a look in "Custom configuration" to learn how to create an enviroment specific settings file.

+To access a MySql server with EF Core, set `Provider` to `MySql`.
+You need to provide host, port, database, user, password and timeout in the config file.
+Keep in mind that we fall back to the values in databasesettings.json, if  your enviroment file does not overwrite a value.
+For MySql, you have to apply any pending migrations yourself.
+See "Working with migrations" for a quick start.

+To use Sqlite with EF Core, set `Provider` to `Sqlite`.
+Sqlite uses only the value _database_ of the configuration to create a file named `<database>.db`.
+For Sqlite, any pending migrations will be applied __automatically__ at startup of the corresponding project to make usage even easier.

+If you want to add additional migrations, see "Working with migrations".

+### Working with migrations
+This section describes how to apply migrations to your MySql database as well as how to add additional migrations if you changed the data model in a way that requires an update to the database.

+First, if not already done, install dotnet-ef (see also https://docs.microsoft.com/en-GB/ef/core/cli/dotnet):

+- Open powershell
+- `dotnet tool install --global dotnet-ef`

+Now navigate to the folder of the Rasa.DBL project:

+- `cd Path\to\Rasa.Net\src\Rasa.DBL`

+To apply any pending migrations, execute the following command:

+- `dotnet ef database update --context=MySqlAuthContext`

+Explicitly providing the context is required as we have to work with different contexts according to database and provider.

+You can also migrate to any specific migration (forward or backward) by passing the migration name or the index/number of the migration as an argument:

+- `dotnet ef database update MigrationName --context=MySqlAuthContext` migrates MySqlAuthContext to "MigrationName".
+- `dotnet ef database update 6 --context=MySqlAuthContext` migrates MySqlAuthContext to the sixth migration.
+- `dotnet ef database update 0 --context=MySqlAuthContext` rollback any migration on MySqlAuthContext, essentially resetting the database to an empty state.

+To see existing migrations and if they are applied to your database, use:

+- `dotnet ef migrations list --context=MySqlAuthContext`

+If you're developing some functionality that requires an update to one of the databases, execute the following commands:

+- `dotnet ef migrations add <Name_of_the_Migration> --context==MySqlAuthContext`
+- `dotnet ef migrations add <Name_of_the_Migration> --context==SqliteAuthContext`

+To remove the last migration, execute the following commands:
+- `dotnet ef migrations remove --context==MySqlAuthContext`
+- `dotnet ef migrations remove --context==SqliteAuthContext`

+As the code generated by migrations is database provider specific, seperate migrations for MySql and Sqlite are required.
+Examples for such differences are:
+- Autoincrementing a primary key in Sqlite only works with the type `integer`
+- Sqlite does not know unsigned integers
+- Sqlite does not know an explicit datetime type but instead uses `TEXT`

+As we use code first approach, **do not** change the generated migration or model snapshot files.
+Instead, use one of the following methods to manipulate the output of the migration generator (in order of priority):

+- Try to work with Annotations in the Entry classes as much as possible.
+Examples:
+-- `[Column("column_name", TypeName = "varchar(40)")]` sets a columns name and data type
+-- `[Required]` makes a column "not null"
+- If no annotation exists for your use case but the changes work for MySql and Sqlite, use the OnModelCreating method in the corresponding abstract base DbContext (AuthContext).
+Examples:
+-- `.HasDefaultValue(<some value>)` sets a default value for a column
+- If the change of the model needs to distinguish between MySql and Sqlite, put it in the OnModelCreating methods of the corresponding derived DbContexts (MySqlAuthContext, SqliteAuthContext).
+Examples:
+-- `.HasDefaultValueSql("CURRENT_TIMESTAMP")` sets a datetime column to use the time of insert as a default value for MySql
+-- `.HasDefaultValueSql("date('now'")` sets a datetime column to use the time of insert as a default value for Sqlite

 ## Launch the game
 If the server consoles launched correctly, you should be ready to start the game client.